 For details about customizing the individual components in a solution, see the following topics:

-For entity, entity relationships, field and message customizations, see Metadata.
+For table, table relationships, column and message customizations, see Metadata.

 For processes, see Processes.